What happens when the inspector finds a problem?

 Out of service immediately

 A Category A defect is the most serious classification.
 It means the competent person has found a defect that represents an existing danger or an imminent risk of serious personal injury.
+The safe working load of the equipment cannot be relied upon.

 Required actions

-Competent person must send a copy of the report to the relevant enforcing authority (HSE or local authority)
+→Competent person must send a copy of the report to the relevant enforcing authority (HSE or local authority)

-Remediation must be documented and a further examination carried out before returning to service
+→Remediation must be documented and a further examination carried out before returning to service

 Example defects

-·Cracked hook — load could detach without warning
+·Cracked hook; load could detach without warning

-·Brake failure on a hoist — load could drop
+·Brake failure on a hoist; load could drop

 ·Corroded chain link beyond safe limits